SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 ---
 layout: post
 title:  "Stiff SDE and DDE Solvers"
-date:   2017-8-25 1:30:00
+date:   2017-9-5 1:30:00
 categories:
 ---

-This is a quick release announcement concerning the last one was only two weeks away, but this is the end of the summer cycle which means that many things, including Google Summer of Code projects, are being released.
-Thus we actually not only have more than enough for a release, but we have some of the most unique developments to share.
-A large part of the current focus has been to develop tools to make solving PDEs easier, and also creating efficient tools for hard (stiff) differential equations.
-This release shows our work.
+The end of the summer cycle means that many things, including Google Summer of Code projects, are being released.
+A large part of the current focus has been to develop tools to make solving PDEs easier, and also creating efficient tools for generalized stiff differential equations.
 I think we can claim to be one of the first libraries to include methods for stiff SDEs, one of the first for stiff DDEs, and one of the first to include higher order adaptive Runge-Kutta Nystrom schemes.
 And that's not even looking at a lot of the more unique stuff in this release.
 Take a look.

 ## Solvers for Stiff Stochastic Differential Equations (SDEs and SDAEs)